pylipp/sdd/README.md

 `sdd` is verbose.
 Any program output during management is forwarded to the terminal, and to respective `stdout`/`stderr` log files in `/tmp`.

-### Experimental features

-Install an app provided by a Python package of same name available on PyPI with

-    sdd pyinstall <app>

-The package is installed into an isolated Python virtual environment which requires a Python version including the `venv` module (on Debian-based systems install it using the `python3-venv` package).

 ## Customization

 You can both